dnegometyanov/rock-paper-scissors/README.md

 For example, besides classic game, there is config for 3 players and 5 move options (with extra Spock and Lizard move options).**

-You can run 3 players Spock / Lizard config with
+After environment setup (see section below), you can run 3 players Spock / Lizard config with

     make run-spock-lizard